In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is personality trait vs. disorder.

 Personality disorders do not correspond to specific individual traits; instead, they are a broader construct.
 Wikipedia says that personality disorders are:

 Personality disorders are diagnosed based on the presence of a number of characteristics encompassing both inner experience (thoughts and emotions) and behaviour.
-A certain number of symptoms/characteristics must be met in order to receive a personality disorder diagnosis.
-People who have some elements a disorder and experience some distress as a result, but do not meet the full diagnostic criteria, might be diagnosed as having (e.g.) borderline personality traits.
+A certain number of criteria must be met in order to receive a diagnosis.
+People who have some elements a disorder and experience some distress as a result, but do not meet the full diagnostic criteria, might be diagnosed as having [e.g. borderline] personality traits.

 Many people display some of the characteristics associated with some personality disorders at least some of the time.
-What sets personality disorders apart are the inflexibility of responses, the enduring and pervasive maladaptive responses, and the significant impact on social, work, and other important areas of functioning.
+What sets personality disorders apart are the inflexibility of responses, the enduring and pervasive maladaptive responses.
+They also have a significant impact on social, work, and other important areas of functioning.
 Therapy for personality disorders doesn’t try to change the individual’s personality, but instead focuses on learning to respond more skillfully to avoid disruptive and maladaptive patterns.

 While the DSM breaks down personality disorders into particular categories, some researchers have proposed a dimensional approach, such as describing personality disorders based on the big five dimensions of personality.
 The Wikipedia personality disorder page has quite an interesting chart that lays this out.